-- Private Client Group Record net revenues of \$4.42 billion increased 22% and record pre-tax income of \$373.0 million increased 10% over fiscal 2016.
-Record net revenues were driven by strong growth in assets in fee-based accounts, a significant net increase in the number of financial advisors to a record 7,346, and the benefit derived from higher short-term interest rates.
-Private Client Group assets under administration ended the fiscal year at a record \$659.5 billion, representing 15% growth over September 30, 2016.
-Despite elevated legal and regulatory expenses during the year, the increase in revenues coupled with disciplined management of discretionary expenses helped the Private Client Group segment generate record pre-tax income in fiscal 2017. - Capital Markets Record net revenues of \$1.01 billion and record pre-tax income of \$141.2 million both increased 1% over fiscal 2016.
-Record results in the Capital Markets segment were lifted by record investment banking revenues of \$398.7 million, which were up 31% over fiscal 2016.
-Improved M&A and equity underwriting results more than offset both the decline in trading profits and the market-driven decline in institutional commissions. - Asset Management Record net revenues of \$487.7 million increased 21% and record pre-tax income of \$171.7 million increased 30% over fiscal 2016.
-Record net revenues were driven by growth in financial assets under management, which reached a record \$96.4 billion at the end of the fiscal year.
-The 25% annual growth in financial assets under management was mostly attributable to strong net inflows in fee-based accounts in the Private Client Group, market appreciation, and modest net inflows generated by Carillon Tower Advisers / Eagle. - Raymond James Bank Record net revenues of \$592.7 million increased 20% and record pre-tax income of \$409.3 million increased 21% over fiscal 2016.
-Record results were driven by robust loan growth, as diversification of the loan portfolio with a focus on lending to clients of the Private Client Group and Capital Markets segments helped mitigate the modest decline of the C&I portfolio.
-Net loans at Raymond James Bank finished the year at a record \$17.0 billion, reflecting 12% growth for the year.
-The Bank also increased its available-for-sale, agency-backed securities portfolio, which ended the year at \$2.1 billion.
-Despite diversification outside the higher-yielding C&I portfolio, the increase in short-term interest rates helped the Bank's net interest margin increase by 6 basis points on year-over-year basis.
+- Private Client Group Record net revenues of \$5.09 billion increased 15% and record pre-tax income of \$576.1 million increased 54% over fiscal 2017.
+Record net revenues were driven by strong growth in assets in fee-based accounts, a significant net increase in the number of financial advisors to a record 7,813, and the benefit derived from higher short-term interest rates.
+Private Client Group assets under administration ended the fiscal year at a record \$755.7 billion, representing 15% growth over September 30, 2017. - Asset Management Record net revenues of \$654.4 million increased 34% and record pre-tax income of \$235.3 million increased 37% over fiscal 2017.
+Record net revenues were driven by growth in financial assets under management, which reached a record \$140.9 billion at the end of the fiscal year.
+The 46% annual growth in financial assets under management was attributable to the acquisition of Scout Investments and its Reams Asset Management division as well as strong net inflows in fee-based accounts in the Private Client Group and market appreciation. - Raymond James Bank Record net revenues of \$726.7 million increased 23% and record pre-tax income of \$491.8 million increased 20% over fiscal 2017.
+Record results were driven by robust loan growth with a focus on lending to clients of the Private Client Group and Capital Markets segments.
+Net loans at Raymond James Bank finished the year at a record \$19.5 billion, reflecting 15% growth for the year.
+The increase in short-term interest rates helped the Bank's net interest margin increase by 12 basis points to 3.22% in fiscal 2018 from 3.10% in fiscal 2017.
+Credit metrics continued to improve, with criticized loans decreasing 12% compared to fiscal 2017 and criticized loans as a percentage of total loans declining to 1.18% compared to 1.54% for fiscal 2017. - Capital Markets Net revenues of \$963.8 million and pre-tax income of \$90.6 million decreased 5% and 36% compared to fiscal 2017, respectively.
+Results in the Capital Markets segment were helped by record investment banking revenues of \$440.8 million, which were up 11% over fiscal 2017.
+The record investment banking revenues, which were led by record M&A results, partially offset the decline in institutional commissions during the fiscal year.

-(1) Adjusted net income, adjusted net income per diluted share, and adjusted return on equity are non-GAAP measures.
-Please refer to page 38 of our Annual Report on Form 10-K for the fiscal year ending September 30, 2017, filed with the SEC on November 22, 2017, for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.
+(1) Adjusted net income, adjusted earnings per diluted share, and adjusted return on equity are non-GAAP measures.
+Please refer to Appendix B for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.